desiderr/mmp_toolbox/Getting_Started/README.md

 - (a) `getWFPmetadata;`   &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  % to see (all) OOI WFP sites and locations
 - (b) `getWFPmetadata('CE09OSPM');`&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;% to see the time coverage of each deployment at the coastal WA site
-- (c) `info = getWFPmetadata('CE09OSPM', 4);` &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  % after run type `info `(return) to see structure's field values
+- (c) `info = getWFPmetadata('CE09OSPM', 4);` &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  % after execution type `info `(return) to see structure's field values

     In this sequence the data from the 4th deployment at the coastal WA site has been selected.
 The field values of info are required for further processing.
-Note that the mmp_toolbox code uses a hard-coded structure named 'meta', so that to avoid confusion 'meta' should not be used in the getWFPmetadata utility call.
+Note that the mmp_toolbox code uses a hard-coded structure variable named 'meta', so that to avoid confusion 'meta' should not be used in the getWFPmetadata utility call.

 7. If desired change the local Matlab working directory.
 The next utility in this demonstration will create a folder named 'OOI_WFP' underneath the working directory for file organization and path standardization based on the sitecode and deployment number so that this demonstration sequence can be run as often as desired with all OOI datasets without having to deal with ambiguous folder names.
 An added feature is that the OOI_WFP folder  will contain all the dataset folders so that the entire folder tree can be moved as a unit to another location.